 - Books must be paperback (most prisons will not allow hard-covers)

-- We cannot use hardcover fiction, but we can use paperback fiction in new or gently used condition
+- Paperback fiction in new or gently used condition is welcome.

 - Paperback non-fiction in good, excellent, or new condition is always needed